South Korea rallies past Mexico, secures 2020 Olympic berth | The Japan Times

 Kim Ha-seong then made it 4-2 with a single to right.
 Mexico pitcher Humberto Castellanos retired the next batter to bring Kim Hyun-soo back to the plate.

-The Korean outfielder cleared the bases with a double that made the score 7-2.
+The Korean outfielder, who was the MVP of the 2015 Premier12, cleared the bases with a double that made the score 7-2.

 The Mexican pitching staff struggled with its control during the inning, issuing three walks and hitting one batter.
 Four pitchers took the mound for Mexico in the fifth and all four were charged with at least one run.